celestiaorg/celestia-app/x/blobstream/README.md

 #### Power diff

 [`PowerDiff(...)`](https://github.com/celestiaorg/celestia-app/blob/6243f26fc419c32940d5dc4eb60b0e0aaf08eaa7/x/qgb/types/validator.go#L100-L141) is a function that calculates the difference in power between two sets of bridge validators.
-It's important to note that the power being compared is not the regular voting power in the Celestia consensus network, but a specific type called BlobStream bridge power (explained above).
+It's important to note that the power being compared is not the regular voting power in the Celestia consensus network, but a specific type called Blobstream bridge power (explained above).

 ### Data commitments

 A data commitment is an attestation type representing a request to commit over a set of blocks.
-It provides an end exclusive range of blocks for orchestrators to sign over and propagate in the BlobStream P2P network.
+It provides an end exclusive range of blocks for orchestrators to sign over and propagate in the Blobstream P2P network.
 The range is defined by the param [`DataCommitmentWindow`](https://github.com/celestiaorg/celestia-app/blob/fc83b04c3a5638ac8d415770e38a4046b84fa128/x/qgb/keeper/keeper_data_commitment.go#L44-L50), more on this below.

 When an orchestrator sees a newly generated data commitment, it queries the previous valset and checks whether it's part of its validator set.
-Then, the orchestrator signs the new data commitment and submits that signature to the [BlobStream P2P network](https://github.com/celestiaorg/orchestrator-relayer/pull/66).
+Then, the orchestrator signs the new data commitment and submits that signature to the [Blobstream P2P network](https://github.com/celestiaorg/orchestrator-relayer/pull/66).
 Otherwise, it ignores it and waits for new attestations.

 A data commitment is comprised of the following fields: